WICG/sparrow/Interest_groups_audiences_new_building_blocks.md

 -   Abandoned basket: added when the user adds an item to its basket but does not buy it
 -   Buyer when the user converts.

-This allow to build audiences for standard retargeting, and no meta interest group is needed.
+This allows to build audiences for standard retargeting, and no meta interest group is needed.

 A current specific retargeting use case is called "re-engagement".
 The purpose is to target users that went once to the website but did not return in the last month.
 This could be easily done thanks to a meta interest group combining two interest groups: